Wm4x/OSED/README.md

 # OSED
-My public git for OSED course.
+My public git for OSED course and related studies.